 So, I imagine most of you will agree with me that the Harm Principle sounds pretty good.
 What I want to do in the rest of the talk is look some cases where we might be inclined to interfere with an individual’s behavior, so that we can apply the Harm Principle and see how well it does at deciding those cases for us.

 Here are a couple of paternalistic bans, for example, that have been proposed in order to protect women from engaging in behavior that is or runs a high risk of being harmful to themselves.
 It’s well-known that wearing high heels can cause severe physical damage, affecting your toes, knees, calf, heel, ankle, and spine.
 But according to this podiatrist, even when he tells his patients why they’re experiencing so much pain, women “will wear their high-heeled shoes until their feet are bloody stumps.”
 Recently, a lawmaker in Russia proposed a ban on high-heels (and other footwear).
 Similarly, people have called for bans on cosmetic surgery because of, for example, the risk of breast implants causing severe pain, infection, hardened tissue, and loss of sensation.
-So a few places have put in bans – for now just for minors, but one could imagine that going further.
-And again, like the case of high heels, it’s women who want to undergo this procedure that affects no one other than themselves, because they want to attain their own ideals of feminine beauty. many of us think that there should be bans on high heels or cosmetic surgery.
+And again, like the case of high heels, it’s women who want to undergo this procedure that affects no one other than themselves, because they want to attain their own ideals of feminine beauty.
+But I doubt that many of us think that there should be bans on high heels or cosmetic surgery.

 Let’s compare this, though, with some other bans on behavior that is are relevantly similar.
-In China, footbinding was banned in the 17th century by the Manchu dynasty (the one Huang tried to fight), in 1902 by the Qing dynasty, in 1912 after the fall of the Qing dynasty, and again in 1949 by the Communist Party didn’t unbind her feet until 1999, even when Communist officials would go around searching for them during the Cultural Revolution.
-The photographer talks about how these women proud of what they achieved, at how they were considered beautiful because of their feet.]
-Similarly, there have been many attempts to ban female circumcision in Africa but also closer to home, in Southeast Asia.
-It’s very common that people continue to do it in spite of official bans.
+In China, footbinding was banned in the 17th century by the Manchu dynasty (the one Huang tried to fight), in 1902 by the Qing dynasty, in 1912 after the fall of the Qing dynasty, and again in 1949 by the Communist Party.
+Yet here is a woman who didn’t unbind her feet until 1999, even when Communist officials would go around searching for them during the Cultural Revolution.
+The photographer talks about how these women proud of what they achieved, at how they were considered beautiful because of their feet.
+Similarly, there have been many attempts to ban female circumcision in Africa and also in Southeast Asia, but it’s very common that people continue to do it in spite of official bans.
 Again, as this anthropologist describes in this case of trying to give a woman painkillers and being refused, some of the women who participate do so with pride and joy – that they’re mature and can withstand the pain.

 Now, I have no doubt that you might be able to find reasons for supporting a ban on footbinding but not on high heels, but the question to ask here is whether those difference are explained in terms of the Harm Principle – is it really just the difference between harm-to-myself and harm-to-others that makes one of these ok but not the other?